Softwerkskammer-Linz/SocratesHomepage/content/home/en/tickets.md

 noreadmore = true
 +++

-The ticket sale will start in late July.
-Right now we are looking for sponsors to make sure the tickets are as affordable as possible.
+#### The ticket sale will start on the 24<sup>th</sup> August.

+The "early bird" ticket will available for really affordable 18€ and the "regular" ticket for 30€.

 **Please read our <a href="/en/code-of-conduct/">Code of Conduct</a> before considering buying tickets!**